 - Have a bone disease that may soften the spinal bones or cause calcium deposits to form.
 Examples include:

 - Have an abnormally narrow spinal canal, which may be inherited or may develop in curvature of the spine (scoliosis).

-- Have a genetic (inherited) disorder in which the bones of the arms and legs do not grow to normal size and the vertebrae of the spine do not
+- Have a genetic (inherited) disorder in which the bones of the arms and legs don't grow to normal size and the vertebrae of the spine don't grow normally (achondroplastic dwarfism).

-- Have had lower back surgery, which may cause swelling that puts pressure on the spinal nerves.
+- Have had lower back surgery, which may cause scarring that puts pressure on the spinal nerves.
 Progressive spinal stenosis may occur, even after successful back surgery.